 Accommodation and WiFi

-Tap water is safe to drink in Croatia and while volunteers are encouraged to bring a reusable drink bottle to minimise the consumption of single-use plastics, bottled water is readily available if you prefer.
-You should budget approximately £3 per week for this.
+Tap water is safe to drink in Croatia and while we encourage volunteers to bring a reusable drink bottle to minimise the consumption of single-use plastics, bottled water is readily available if you prefer.
+You should budget approximately £4 per week for this.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.